Ryan-B1yth/CLONE_stock_take_app/README.md

   - Be able to add new products and/or stock quickly and easily and see that immediately reflected in the interface.

+- Admin user goals:
+  - Have access to other user data to be able to check for and remove objectionable inputs.

 - Site owner goals:
   - Have the interface be easy to navigate and reflect recent actions to the user.
   - Show the user exactly how many of each product they can make.
   - Have user data be only accessable to that specific user.

+- User acceptance:
+  - Stock list and product list implemented.
+  - Register/login feature to separate user data.
+  - User data cannot be accessed or change by the wrong user.

+- Tasks:
+  - Implement login/logout features.
+  - Create models to house stock and product data.
+  - Create logic to link stock items to products.
+  - Allow users to update and delete their data as they choose to.
+  - Allow the admin access to all user data.

 ### Design
 - Color Scheme